Pyomo/pyomo/doc/OnlineDocs/developer_reference/deprecation.rst

 By policy, functionality should be deprecated with reasonable warning, pending extenuating circumstances.
-The functionality should be deprecatd, following the information above.
+The functionality should be deprecated, following the information above.

-If the functionality is documented in the most recent edition of [`Pyomo - Optimization in Python`_], it may not be removed until the next major version release.
+If the functionality is documented in the most recent edition of [`Pyomo - Optimization Modeling in Python`_], it may not be removed until the next major version release.

-.. _Pyomo - Optimization in Python: https://doi.org/10.1007/978-3-030-68928-5
+.. _Pyomo - Optimization Modeling in Python: https://doi.org/10.1007/978-3-030-68928-5

 For other functionality, it is preferred that ample time is given before removing the functionality.
 At minimum, significant functionality